1,000+ Opportunities

 The proposal should explicitly state expected practical, tangible outputs (such as number of students whose training or careers are affected, data collected, scientific papers produced) and outcomes (such as new knowledge, institutional strengthening, etc).

-BE VERY CLEAR ABOUT WHAT OUTPUTS OR OUTCOMES WOULD MAKE YOU THINK THE PROJECT HAD BEEN A SUCCESS (big sales of a book, a prize awarded for research, a government grant to continue the project, web traffic, high enrollments, better salaries, etc.) If the effort connects to or benefits other programs or areas of Alfred P.
+BE VERY CLEAR ABOUT WHAT OUTPUTS OR OUTCOMES WOULD MAKE YOU THINK THE PROJECT HAD BEEN A SUCCESS (big sales of a book, a prize awarded for research, a government grant to continue the project, web traffic, high enrollments, better salaries, etc.).
+If the effort connects to or benefits other programs or areas of Alfred P.

 Sloan Foundation interest such as advancing diversity in STEM higher education or promoting the public understanding of science, point this out.
-Be explicit about the duration of the project (e. g.
+Be explicit about the duration of the project (e.g. 12 or 18 months).
+Be clear about management.

+Who will do what jobs and who will have what responsibilities, obligations, and powers (both carrots and sticks)?
 Make constructive use of milestones to the extent applicable (for example, include a schedule of events over time indicating when certain things should be accomplished or happen).
 Include Letters of Support if a project’s success depends crucially on support of key figures other than the Principal Investigator.

 Keep proposal compact in terms of total megabytes and also in terms of files into which a proposal is divided.
 A proposal should not come in more than 3 files (such as main proposal, appendices, budget).
 Draft files should be sent as Microsoft Word files to make it easy for the Foundation to return comments.

 In selecting projects for funding, the Foundation seeks proposals for original initiatives led by outstanding individuals or teams.
 We are interested in projects that have a high expected return to society, exhibit a high degree of methodological rigor, and for which funding from the private sector, government, or other foundations is not yet widely available.

 Click to expand this navigation menu History of Science and Technology Small-Scale Fundamental Physics Click to expand this navigation menu Exploratory Grantmaking in Technology Click to expand this navigation menu Click to expand this navigation menu Anytime, Anyplace Learning Better Software for Science Chemistry of Indoor Environments Data & Computational Research Information about Careers in Science and Technology Making Municipal Governments More Responsive Microbiology of the Built Environment Professional Science Master's Degree Universal Access to Knowledge Workplace, Workforce, and Working Families Sloan Research Fellowships Commitment to Opportunity for All Click to expand this navigation menu © 2026 Alfred P.